garyzccisme/leetcode/solutions/0003.Longest_Substring_Without_Repeating_Characters/README.md

 https://leetcode.com/problems/longest-substring-without-repeating-characters/

 ### Note
 Use Sliding Window to solve.
+Using Hash Table could be faster.

 Example: